Jun-Morita/agent/README.md

 # Sample Code for a Generative AI Agent
-This repository contains sample code demonstrating a generative AI agent that integrates various functionalities such as stock price retrieval, weather forecasting, Wikipedia search, and natural language chat.
-Each function showcases how to interact with external APIs and process responses in a structured manner using Python.
+This repository contains sample code demonstrating a generative AI agent that integrates various functionalities such as stock price retrieval, weather forecasting, book information retrieval, and natural language chat.
+Each function showcases how to interact with external APIs (e.g., Stooq for stock prices, OpenWeather for weather data, and CiNii Books for book information) and process responses in a structured manner using Python and Streamlit for the interface.

 ## Features:
-- Stock Price Retrieval: Fetches real-time stock prices.
+- **Stock Price Retrieval:** Fetches real-time stock prices for a specified company between two dates using the Stooq data source.
-- Weather Forecast: Retrieves current weather data for any location using OpenWeather API.
+- **Weather Forecast:** Retrieves current weather data for any location using the OpenWeather API by providing latitude and longitude.
+- **Book Information Retrieval:** Allows users to search for books by keywords and retrieve related book information, such as title, author, and a link to the book's details, using the CiNii Books OpenSearch API.
-- Chat Functionality: A simple natural language interaction for general chat responses.
+- **Chat Functionality:** A simple natural language interaction for general chat responses, including integration with various tools like stock prices, weather information, and book searches.

 ## Environment Setup
 > conda create -n agent python=3.11